ghc/ghc/docs/users_guide/glasgow_exts.rst

 Here are some examples of admissible and illegal type instances: ::

-    type family F a :: *
+    type family F a :: Type
     type instance F [Int]   = Int   -- OK! type instance F String  = Char  -- OK! type instance F (F a)   = a     -- WRONG: type parameter mentions a type family